Trump’s followers, and his leadership

 – So what if Mitt Romney voted on his morals, conscience, and faith?
 He’s a loser… a failed presidential candidate.
 And what if Bernie Sanders speaks truths of wisdom, prudence, enlightenment, balance and fact?
 He’s an old, socialist who the Dems continue to do bad.
 That’s how you dismiss further probe without inquiry.

 America remains more divided than ever before in its history.
 Families are torn apart on political ideology and polarisation.
 Climate change, global relations, minorities, the rise and normalising of right-wing nationalism are subordinate to the views of the President of the United States.

 Will Trump win another term?
-A big, fat yes!
-Seemingly “inevitable”.
+That’s the big question.